-When will DOOM Eternal be released?
+When did DOOM Eternal come out?

-Which platforms will DOOM Eternal support?
+Which platforms is DOOM Eternal on?

 In terms of actual gameplay, DOOM Eternal plays much like its predecessor, packed with fast-paced, violent and gory battles with hellish demons of all shapes and sizes.

 There will be a large selection of weaponry available, both returning weapons and entirely new ones.
-Returning weapons have been tweaked and revamped, with some receiving new functions while others get a facelift.
+Returning weapons have been tweaked and revamped, with some receiving new functions or mods while others get a facelift.

 There are new gameplay modes too.
 Invasion mode lets online players jump into the single-player campaign as a demon with the aim of hunting you down and killing the main player.
 You can go it alone, or you can party up with friends and hunt down a poor unsuspecting player hacking-and-slashing their way through the campaign.
 Invasion will release as a free update shortly after the main game comes out.

 Along a similar line, Battle Mode is a 2v1 multiplayer death match where one player controls a fully loaded Doom Slayer, while the other two step into the hooves of a selection of five demons: the Revenant, Mancubus, Pain Elemental, Arch-Vile, and Marauder.
 The demon players get all the moves of the demons from the campaign, in addition to the ability to drop hazards and AI demons, or even temporarily block the Slayer from picking up new resources.

-DOOM Eternal trailers and gameplay videos
+Watch the trailers and gameplay videos

 When Bethesda announced DOOM Eternal at E3 2018, only a short trailer was shown.
 You can see this below: